gvwilson/thirdbit/src/fiction/bear/index.md

 "Blankets," Mope puffed.
 "And biscuits, and apple sauce."

 "I don't understand," Noxy said.
 They had slowed to a walk so that Mope could catch his breath.
-The orangutan stopped completely, wheezing.
+The chimpanzee stopped completely, wheezing.

 "What, would, a, bear, do, with, blankets?" he gasped.
 "And how, would